usnistgov/FederalProfile-8259A/_Technical/protection.md

 Ability for the IoT device, or tools used through the IoT device interface, to enable secure device storage.
 Elements that may be necessary:

 - Ability to support encryption of data at rest.
-  - Ability to cryptographically store passwords at rest, as well as other authentication data.
+  - Ability to cryptographically store passwords at rest, as well as device identity and other authentication data.
   - Ability to support data encryption and signing to prevent data from being altered in device storage.
 - Ability to secure data in device storage.
   - Ability to secure data stored locally on the device.